United Nations Security Council Resolution 1701 – Israel – Lebanese Border

 Source: https://unsco.unmissions.org/sites/default/files/s_res_17012006.pdf

-On July 12, 2006, the Lebanese terrorist organization Hezbollah staged a cross-border raid on Israel, abducting two Israeli patrolmen before retreating.
+Eighteen years earlier, on July 12, 2006, Hezbollah staged a cross-border raid on Israel, abducting two Israeli patrolmen before retreating.
 So began what Israelis call the Second Lebanon War.
 The 34-day confrontation between Israel and its Iranian-sponsored Lebanese enemy concluded when the combatants accepted a ceasefire proposed by a U.N. resolution.
-Adopted unanimously on August 11, 2006, U.N.
-Resolution 1701 indeed brought the Israel-Hezbollah war to an end, but it conspicuously failed to bring the Israel-Hezbollah conflict to an end, despite its ambitious intention to do just this.
-With this unrealistic objective in view, the resolution made several distinct appeals, calling for Hezbollah’s disarmament and withdrawal to north of the Litani River, the demarcation of the disputed Israeli Lebanese border, the deployment of the Lebanese Armed Forces in southern Lebanon, and the enlargement of the U.N. peacekeeping force (UNIFIL) fielded in southern Lebanon since 1978.
+Adopted unanimously on August 11, 2006, UN Resolution 1701 indeed brought the Israel-Hezbollah war to an end, but it conspicuously failed to bring the Israel-Hezbollah conflict to an end, despite its ambitious intention to do just this.
+With this unrealistic objective in view, the resolution made several distinct appeals, calling for Hezbollah’s disarmament and withdrawal to north of the Litani River, the demarcation of the disputed Israeli Lebanese border, the deployment of the Lebanese Armed Forces in southern Lebanon, and the enlargement of the UN peacekeeping force (UNIFIL) fielded in southern Lebanon since 1978.

-Resolution 1701 was doomed from the start because its central provision called on Hezbollah to accept by choice what the Lebanese constitution had required by law and what the Israeli military had attempted by force, both unsuccessfully: its disarmament.
-This was a nonstarter for Hezbollah because the organization’s existential purpose is to make war on Israel, and it could no more give up its arms and, by extension, its armed struggle against Israel than Israel could renounce its Jewish identity.
-Hence, a day after the resolution passed, Hezbollah announced that it would not accept — and the Lebanese government announced that it could not enforce — the resolution’s foremost provision.
-For the same reason (i.e., Hezbollah’s existential commitment to making war on Israel), the terrorist group rejected the resolution’s demand that it pull back to the Litani River, some ten miles north of the Israeli border.
-Hezbollah, after all, would cease to be Hezbollah if it allowed southern Lebanon–the movement’s heartland and its staging ground for attacking Israel — to be declared a no-go zone.
+Resolution 1701 was doomed to failure from the start because its central provision called on Hezbollah’s disarmament.
+By law, the Lebanese constitution required disarmament; and the Israeli military unsuccessfully had attempted Hezbollah’s disarmament by force.
+To disarm, Hezbollah would undermine its existential purpose to make war on Israel, end armed struggle against Israel, and renounce its intent to eliminate Israel.
+Hence, a day after the resolution passed, Hezbollah announced that it would not accept–and the Lebanese government announced that it could not enforce–the resolution’s foremost provision.
+For the same reason, Hezbollah, rejected Resolution 1701’s demand that it pulls back beyond the Litani River, some ten miles north of the Israeli border.
+Hezbollah, after all, would cease to be Hezbollah if it allowed southern Lebanon–the movement’s heartland and its staging ground for attacking Israel–to be declared a no-go zone.

-Nor was the relative quiet that reigned on the Israeli Lebanese border in the years after the war a consequence of Resolution 1701.
-In the Second Lebanon War, Israel had visited devastation on Hezbollah’s positions south of Beirut and near the Israeli border, leaving Hezbollah with no desire to renew hostilities.
-Thus, it was Israeli deterrence, not U.N. deliberations, that brought the residents of Israel’s Upper Galilee a measure of postwar peace.
+Relative quiet that reigned for a short time after the Israeli Lebanese border war.
+Israel had visited devastation on Hezbollah’s positions south of Beirut and near the Israeli border, leaving Hezbollah with no desire to renew hostilities.
+Thus, it was Israeli deterrence, not UN deliberations, which brought the residents of Israel’s Upper Galilee a measure of postwar peace.

-If any good came from this resolution that was otherwise a dead letter, it came from broadening UNIFIL’s mandate in one particular respect.
+If any good came from Resolution 1701, it came from broadening UNIFIL’s mandate.
 The resolution created a cooperative forum, the “Liaison and Coordination Arrangement,” that opened a channel of direct communication between Israel and the Lebanese Armed Forces and between Israel and Hezbollah indirectly.
 This channel has, at times, prevented escalation when tensions on the Israeli Lebanese border have flared.
+Yet, after the Hamas attack on Israel on October 7, 2023, the resolution continued to prove unenforceable, with the United States and France trying frantically to generate a cease fire and keep the cross boarder wars from expanding into a massive conflict.

 (11 August 2006)